James Grierson (minister, born 1791): Artistic recognition

 The Moderator and Ex Moderators of the Free Church of Scotland, Assembly; 1860.
-Pictured, from left to right, are (standing) Dr Smyth, Dr Clason, Dr Henderson, Dr Grierson, Dr N. Paterson and Dr Beith (behind); (seated) Dr Cunningham, Dr Buchanan and Dr Julius Wood.
+Pictured, from left to right, are (standing) John Smyth, Patrick Clason, James Henderson, Grierson, Nathaniel Paterson and Alexander Beith (behind); (seated) William Cunningham, Robert Buchanan and James Julius Wood.

 He was photographed by Hill & Adamson in 1855.
 He was photographed in 1860 at the foot of the steps to New College with several other ex-Moderators of the Free Church.

 Family

-In 1822 he married Margaret Moncrieff (died 8 April 1875), daughter of Dr George Moncrieff of Perth, and granddaughter of Rev George Lyon of Longforgan and had issue:
+In 1822 he married Margaret Moncrieff (died 8 April 1875), daughter of Dr George Moncrieff of Perth, and granddaughter of George Lyon of Longforgan and had seven children.